boyter/cs/README.md

  - negate using NOT such as pride NOT prejudice
  - regex with toothpick syntax /pr[e-i]de/

+Searches can fuzzy match which files are searched by adding the following syntax

+ - test file:test
+ - stuff filename:.go

+Files that are searched will be limited to those that fuzzy match test for the first example and .go for the second.
 Example search that uses all current functionality
- - darcy NOT collins wickham~1 "ten thousand a year" /pr[e-i]de/
+ - darcy NOT collins wickham~1 "ten thousand a year" /pr[e-i]de/ file:test

 The default input field in tui mode supports some nano commands
 - CTRL+a move to the beginning of the input